 Keep in mind the context of when and where this list was made: in 1867, Canada (finally) became a country, there were only four provinces (the largest of which was a French, catholic population), and there was a quasi-alcoholic anglo prime minister in Ottawa (which was essentially in the middle of the forest to avoid attack by the Americans) who was trying to hang on to the areas that would consolidate political power, while encouraging economic growth and political support in the regions.
 So, railroads, banks, postal service, telegraphs, shiplines and the military, for example, are governed by the federal government.

-"Property and civil rights", however, falls under provincial jurisdiction, and over the years, as been read more and more broadly, contributing to the growing decentralization of powers since the country’s 19th century birth.
+“Property and civil rights”, however, falls under provincial jurisdiction, and over the years, has been read more and more broadly, contributing to the growing decentralization of powers since the country’s 19th century birth.
 To make a long constitutional story short, labour and employment falls under this category, so that by default, the provincial laws usually apply (unless your industry was useful to the federal government in 1867, as per preceding paragraph).
 Wikipedia has an article on Canadian federalism if you are keen to know more.

 2. There is no “at-will” employment in Canada?
 I can’t just fire anyone I want??

 Actually, employers can usually fire all they want, but it will be very, very expensive.
 The biggest difference between US and Canadian employment law is that we do not have “at-will” employment north of the border.
 Every employment relationship is deemed to be based on an employment contract.
 An employer breaches the employment contract if it terminates an employee without sufficient notice, giving rise to an entitlement to the employee for damages.

 3. Isn’t the employment contract just the signed agreement between the parties?